cfloersch/AnsibleVault/README.md

 This command can rekey multiple data files at once and will ask for the original password and also the new password.

+When operating on multiple files it is assumed that all the files are encrypted using a single password key.
+Files that cannot be verified using that key will be skipped.

 Encrypting Unencrypted Files
 ----------------------------